 Investigation launched after video of woman caught hitting dog in Sheffield sparks outrage

+RSPCA investigation launched after video of woman hitting dog in Sheffield sparks outrage

 A woman filmed hitting a dog while while on a walk has been condemned online and is now the subject of an RSPCA investigation.